ENate/apin-fs-paper/README.md

      cd ~/apin-fs-paper/apin-fs/src/data/

-For now, two files are currently available:
+Change the choices for different data sets.
+For choices 1 and 3, following data files are currently available:

 1) The Artificial Data set:

     cd raw/testData.mat

 2) WCDS data set:

      cd raw/data.csv

 The ``` data ``` folder will continuously be updated with other data sets.

 Note: This page will be continuously be updated.
 Meanwhile, the authorized usage of the code is only available to the APIN Journal.
 For other request, authorization or duplication, please contact the owner via the following email: <nathaniel@aims.ac.za> or <message4nath@gmail.com>.